CityofToronto/bdit_data-sources/volumes/vds/readme.md

 ### vds.detector_inventory
 A new manually defined detector inventory for ease of filtering `vds.vdsconfig`.
 For more information see CASE statements in the [definition file](<sql/views/create-view-detector_inventory.sql>)

+- If you add new rules to `expected_bins` to reflect new sensor types, see the heading `New sensor type added?` or `Sensor type incorrectly classified?` under [Data Ops](#data-ops-something-went-wrong-predictably-how-do-i-fix-it) heading.

 Row count: 10,540
 | column_name   | data_type         | sample           | description   |
 |:--------------|:------------------|:-----------------|:--------------|